retirement_assets

 Many focus on Roth Conversions and that is not wrong thinking, but such a view misses the big picture of WHY to do conversions.
 Also from the time one stops getting regular W2 income until the time one starts receiving pensions or social security is known as the “valley of opportunity”.

 During this otherwise low income period, strategic withdrawals and movement is possible.
 Ultimately you are in a better place if you have degrees of freedom in your assets - more on this in a moment.
 It also does not make sense to pay more tax than necessary.
-I do not see taxation as evil, but it does not feel “right” to pay up to 14,000/year in IRMAA fees for no net benefit in Medicare - but that is one of the many pitfalls of having too much forced income.
+I do not see taxation as evil, but it does not feel “right” to pay up to 14,000/year in IRMAA fees for no net benefit in Medicare - but that is one of the many possible pitfalls of having too much forced income.

 Key Features:

-What the Tool IGNORES
+What the Tool IGNORES (No Plans to Implement)

 Limitations and Restrictions

-A. The tool models things a year-at-a-time.
-This is not strictly accurate, because, for example, when you make withdrawals or conversions may affect the net.
-For example, if you wait until the end of the year to make your withdrawals has a different result than making a withdrawal at the beginning of the year.
-The order of calculations is: RMD withdrawals, calculation of spending/conversion withdrawals (and removal of those funds from the needed accounts) THEN taxes, interest and dividends on the remainder are calculated.
-Surplus funds after minimum spending levels are deposited into a Roth.
+1. The tool models things a year-at-a-time.
+This is not strictly accurate, because, for example, when you make withdrawals or conversions materially affects the results.
+Waiting until the end of the year to make your withdrawals has a different result than making a withdrawal at the beginning of the year.
+The order of calculations is: RMD withdrawals, QCD withdrawals, calculation of spending/conversion withdrawals (and removal of those funds from the needed accounts) THEN taxes, interest and dividends on the remainder are calculated.
+Surplus funds after minimum spending levels are eligible for deposit into a Roth.
 In real life, you must do Roth conversions as a separate operation, but this tool can help forecast what that conversion would be.
-B. As noted, it tracks ONE total Roth balance, even if you’re married.
-C. IRA withdrawals are done proportionately.
-Some improvement may result by reducing a large balance first.
-You can model this by moving the total balance to one person.
-D. There is no SUPPORT for this tool.
-If you ask nicely, or offer a pull request to actually implement a feature, of course we can talk.
-It is a best effort/time available endeavor.
+The Retirement Tax Planner linked from the Annual Table shows the trade offs about WHEN to withdraw or convert.
+Internally, the tool checks two alternatives: early withdrawals (when conversions are being done) and late withdrawals - if no conversions.
+Early conversions push pre-tax money into tax free money - so the earlier the conversion occurs, the more growth you gain.

 What about Other tools